To the Members of Edelweiss Financial Services Limited

 (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(c) According to the information and explanations given to us, the Company did not have any term loans outstanding during the year hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company.
+(c) According to the information and explanations given to us, the Company did not have any term loan outstanding during the year hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company.

 (d) According to the information and explanations given to us and on an overall examination of the standalone financial statements of the Company, no funds raised on short-term basis have been used for long-term purposes by the Company.